sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	var names = ["Dan","Dave","Dexter"]; // array of Strings
 	var ages = [12,24,15] // array of numbers

+You can get the length of the array with .length

+	var names = ["Dan","Dave","Dexter"]; // array of Strings
+	names.length // prints 3

 You can add to an array with the push function

 	var names = ["Dan", "Dave", "Dexter"];